 Oftentimes, this type of mental condition is classified as post-traumatic stress disorder (PTSD).
 In the sections below, our experienced personal injury attorneys will go over PTSD and how it affects those who are involved in an accident.

 If you were involved in an accident and now suffer from PTSD, you may be eligible to file a personal injury claim against the party at-fault for damages.
-At West Coast Trial Lawyers, our California personal injury attorneys will review your case to determine what necessary actions must be done to get you the compensation and justice you deserve.
+At West Coast Trial Lawyers, our Los Angeles motorcycle accident lawyers will review your case to determine what necessary actions must be done to get you the compensation and justice you deserve.